Rethink Weird Spellings for Products: Why Not?

 However, the researchers argue that despite these potential advantages, the use of an unconventional spelling may backfire.
 Across eight experimental studies, they demonstrate that consumers perceive the choice of an unconventional spelling for a brand name as an overt persuasion attempt.
 That is, consumers recognize that the brand name looks like a real word they are familiar with, but they are also left to make inferences about why the brand’s spelling deviates from the original word.
 “We argue that consumers infer that an unconventionally spelled brand name was chosen as a marketing gimmick or persuasion tactic, perhaps as a way to stand out from competitors or as an overt attempt to appear trendy, hip, or cool to certain segments of consumers.
 We find that viewing a brand’s name as a persuasion tactic leads to decreased perceptions of the brand’s sincerity and ultimately reduces consumers’ support for the brand,” explains Walker.
 As a result, consumers support these brands less than if the brands used conventional spellings of the same words.

-However, unconventionally spelled brand names are less likely to reduce support when consumers do not have the cognitive resources to think about the brand’s motives in choosing its name.
-Additionally, consumers do not respond negatively to unconventionally spelled brand names when they are told that the brand had a sincere motive for selecting the name (e.g., the unconventional spelling was the last name of the brand’s founder).
-Finally, the researchers identify a context in which unconventionally spelled names have positive effects relative to their conventional counterparts.
-“Consumers who are seeking a particularly memorable consumption experience are more likely to support a brand when it has an unconventionally spelled name than a conventional spelling, perhaps because the unconventional spelling itself can act as a memory marker for the event,” says Reczek.
+Nevertheless, unconventionally spelled brand names are less likely to decrease support when consumers lack the cognitive resources to consider the brand's motives for choosing its name.
+Additionally, consumers do not react unfavorably to unconventionally spelled brand names if they are informed that the brand had a genuine reason for selecting the name (such as the unconventional spelling being the brand founder's last name).
+Lastly, the researchers identify a circumstance where unconventionally spelled names have a positive impact relative to their conventional counterparts.
+"Consumers who are searching for an exceptionally memorable consumption experience are more likely to support a brand when it has an unconventionally spelled name than a conventionally spelled one, maybe because the unconventional spelling itself can act as a memory cue for the event," states Reczek.

 Lessons for Chief Marketing Officers